neurord/stochdiff/README.rst

-    If maxelementsize is large enough to create only a single voxel in the height dimension (single submembrane voxel and no cytosolic voxels) then the initial condition specification "surfaceDensitySet" will give half the total number of molecules compared to smaller maxelementsize producing two submembrane voxels with 1 or more cytosolic voxels.
+    If maxelementsize is large enough to create only a single voxel in the height dimension (single submembrane voxel and no cytosolic voxels) then the initial condition specification
+    <SurfaceDensitySet> will give half the total number of molecules compared to smaller
+    maxelementsize producing two submembrane voxels with 1 or more cytosolic voxels.

 The timestep statement specifies the time step, in milliseconds, used in fixed step calculations: